 Basic care of the Siberian cat

-The Siberian cat usually requires more care at the aesthetic level than health, as long as healthy living habits are followed.
-Its long fur, which appears in three layers, needs constant brushing to not form knots or hairballs that could also be swallowed while it is scired.
-With these brushes, and a full bath every two months or so, your coat will always look bright and in the best condition.
+The Siberian cat usually requires more care at the aesthetic level than health.
+Its long fur, which appears in three layers, needs constant brushing to not form knots or hairballs that could also be swallowed.

-On the other hand, it is advisable to take into account the feeding on the basis of the exercise of the animal.
-In any case, you should always bet on a quality diet, and combine dry and wet food so that the cat has all the nutrients.
+Then, he needs a quality diet, and a combination of dry and wet food so that the cat has all the nutrients.
 As for the amount, being a large cat will require more food than other breeds, but always in line with the exercise you do.

 Things to know of the Siberian cat

 It is one of the so-called hypoallergenic breeds.
-This is not to say that allergic people can live with them in all cases, but they will be more likely, since this breed generates to a much lesser extent the protein responsible for most animal allergies in humans.
-However, before purchasing a Siberian cat copy, it is advisable to go to a specialist to do the relevant tests, thus avoiding the possibility of going through a hard trance.
+This is not to say that allergic people can live with them in all cases, but they will be more likely since this breed generates to a much lesser extent the protein responsible for most animal allergies in humans.

-The Siberian cat is considered as the national breed of Russia for its imposing appearance and size, thus taking away the post to other feline breeds that also originated in this area.
+The Siberian cat is considered as the national breed of Russia for its imposing appearance and size, in spite of other feline breeds that also originated in this area.